-William Skidelsky for our BBC Radio 4 Appeal Our appeal will be broadcast on Sunday 17th May at 07:54 and 21:25 and again on Thursday at 15:27.
+William Skidelsky BBC Radio 4 Appeal Our BBC Radio 4 Charity appeal was first broadcast on Sunday 17th May 2020.
+Click here to listen to William Skidelsky present the appeal on BBC Sounds.
 Click here to listen to William talk about his appeal for Project Harar.
 Project Harar provides access to surgery for babies and children born with a cleft lip or palate.
 To read more about our cleft work, you can visit the 'Our Work' section of the website.
 Will_Skidelsky_audioboom_for_Project_Harar_April_2020_dur_214.mp3 Your browser does not support the audio element.
 Please click here to download the file William Skidelsky William has written a critically acclaimed memoir published by Penguin Random House, about being an obsessive fan of Roger Federer’s, and the evolution of modern tennis.
 William also contributes to book reviews, features and essays to a range of market-leading publications, including The Guardian, The Observer, The Financial Times, The Daily Telegraph, The Week Magazine, Prospect Magazine and The London Review of Books.
 8 and a half years ago his son Hugo was born with a cleft lip and palate.
 This has made William passionate about raising awareness against cleft stigma.
 In 2015 Will travelled to The Jubilee Missionary Hospital in the city of Thrissur, Kerala, India with Smile Train and saw first hand, the importance of cleft NGO’s in poor areas of developing countries.